simonrob/email-oauth2-proxy/README.md

 ## Potential improvements (pull requests welcome)
-- Full feature parity on different platforms (e.g., live menu updating)
+- Full feature parity on different platforms (e.g., live menu updating; suspend on sleep)
 - Testing with different providers (currently verified only with Office 365 and Gmail)
 - STARTTLS for IMAP?
 - POP3?
-- Encrypted local connections?
 - Package as .app/.exe etc?